Toby Turner

-Toby Joseph Turner (born March 3, 1985), also known by his stage name Tobuscus, is an American Internet personality and actor.
-Originally from Niceville, Florida, he is best known for his YouTube videos.
-As of November 5, 2021, Turner has a total of over 14.33 million subscribers and over 3.867 billion video views over his three YouTube channels.
+Tobias Joseph Turner (born March 3, 1985), also known by his stage name Tobuscus, is an American Internet personality, actor, and musician.
+He is best known for his YouTube videos including vlogs, Let's Plays and music.
+As of August 2025, Turner has a total of nearly 14 million subscribers and over 3.937 billion video views over his three YouTube channels.
+In addition to producing his own original content over three channels, Turner has worked together with a wide range of other YouTube personalities on various projects.

 Early life

-Toby Joseph Turner was born on March 3, 1985, in Osborn, Mississippi, and grew up in Niceville, Florida.
-He attended the University of Florida, and having an interest in filmmaking, graduated with a degree in telecommunication production.
+Tobias Joseph Turner was born on March 3, 1985, in Osborn, Mississippi, and grew up in Niceville, Florida.
+He graduated from Niceville High School, where he attended school with Congressman Matt Gaetz and attended the University of Florida, and having an interest in filmmaking, graduated with a degree in telecommunication production.
+In a November 2011 vlog, Turner revealed that the name Tobuscus was given to him by one of his high school friends while performing in a play together.
 Turner's mother later took out a loan and bought him a video camera, an act he appreciated, as it helped begin his YouTube career.

 Career

 YouTube

 Turner has grown to become a popular personality on YouTube, achieving his early notability through his Tobuscus channel, and later through his secondary vlogging channel, as well as his gaming channel.
 Turner's style of content is often extroverted, rambling, and energetic, but he always avoids using severe profanity and censors any explicit content due to his target audience.

 Aside from his channels, Turner also worked with Philip DeFranco on Like Totally Awesome (LTA) and Cute Win Fail, after befriending and being employed by DeFranco.
 LTA was a gaming and review channel that ran during the late 2000s and early 2010s.
 In 2010, Turner signed with the multi-channel network Machinima, before switching to Maker Studios in July 2013.